MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/overview.md

 Supported versions:

 - Current release
-  - **Microsoft.PowerShell.PSResourceGet** 1.0.5 - a standalone module that doesn't depend on the
+  - **Microsoft.PowerShell.PSResourceGet** 1.0.6 - a standalone module that doesn't depend on the
     **PowerShellGet** or **PackageManagement** modules
   - **PowerShellGet** 2.2.5 with **PackageManagement** 1.4.8.1
 - Preview release
+  - **Microsoft.PowerShell.PSResourceGet** 1.1.0-rc2 - adds `Compress-PSResource` to create `.nupkg`
+    files, the ability to publish `.nupkg` files, and support configuration Group Policy.
   - **PowerShellGet** 3.0.23-beta23 - a compatibility module that contains proxy cmdlets that call the new cmdlets in **Microsoft.PowerShell.PSResourceGet**.
 The proxy cmdlets allow you to continue to use the old cmdlet names in your scripts while you transition to the new cmdlets.